 Where the design community meets.

-Creative Director & Designer Joined almost 4 years ago
+Creative Director & Designer Joined about 4 years ago

 Every single day.
 I don't understand how people keep up with publications / websites otherwise.
 Feedly + Reeder.

 You're aligning it correctly.
 It might feel off to you because you don't have a descender in the label (as explained earlier), but that is arguably the best way to vertically align for EU languages.

 Overall, instead of trying to reverse engineer the decisions of Material, I suggest you look further into the advantages and disadvantages of using a baseline in your system (absolute vs. relative baseline vs. free-floating stacking).
 There's a lot of implications that are way more severe than the one you're stuck on (localization, system font scaling, accessibility), which are all impacted by the choices you make.

 Just to give you further context, the other common alternative, is to vertically align using the ascender+baseline, which is used by iOS, OSX and Windows (this usually doesn't use a baseline, or uses a ridiculously small baseline unit, like 4 or 2).

 It is aligned correctly.
 It appears off because you're using all caps (which I believe should be used in buttons only anyway), not in lists or in headers.